 National Trust for Historic Preservation, 3D model of the proposed transmission towers crossing the James River at Jamestown

-Dominion also rejected the suggestion of re-powering the Yorktown plant with natural gas.
-The utility calculated that a 620MW natural gas plant would be required, and the pipelines bringing gas to the region lacked capacity to supply it.
+Dominion also rejected the suggestions of continuing to use oil-fired Yorktown Unit 3, or re-powering the Yorktown plant with natural gas.
+The utility calculated that a 620MW natural gas plant would be required, and the pipelines bringing gas to the Peninsula lacked capacity to supply it.

-In 2016, an independent company proposed to build a 1,400MW gas-fired power plant on the Elizabeth River.
+The inadequate gas pipeline capacity claim was asserted for the Peninsula north of the James River, but not for South Hampton Roads.
+In 2016 an independent company proposed to build a 1,400MW gas-fired power plant on the Elizabeth River.
 Matex Virginia Power LLC proposed to build the Great Bridge Energy Center next to the former coal-fired Chesapeake Energy Center closed in 2014 by Dominion Power.
 The new power plant would get its supply of natural gas from the Atlantic Coast Pipeline, in which Dominion was a majority owner.

 Map Source: ESRI, ArcGIS Online

-The proposal did not include any transmission lines to supply energy to the Peninsula.
-The Great Bridge Energy Center would sell its electricity into the PJM grid, and Dominion's network of power lines would distribute the electricity to customers.
-However, placing a new generating facility in South Hampton Roads would offset the need to import electricity from facilities west of Richmond, but did not solve the reliability issues in North Hampton Roads.6
+The new gas-fired power plant proposal on the Elizabeth River did not include any transmission lines to supply energy to the Peninsula.
+The Great Bridge Energy Center would sell its electricity into the PJM grid, and Dominion's network of power lines would distribute the electricity to South Hampton Roads customers.
+Placing a new generating facility south of the James River would offset the need to import electricity to Suffolk/Chesapeake/Norfolk/Virginia Beach from facilities west of Richmond.
+However, without transmission lines crossing the James River, a power plant on the Elizabeth River would not solve the reliability issues on the Peninsula.6

 Also in 2016 another company, C4GT, proposed a 1,060MW power plant that would be fueled by natural gas and located in Charles City County, north of the James River.
 It too would be an independent "merchant" generation facility, not owned by the regulated utility and with the option of selling the electricity to customers in the PJM grid other than Dominion.